Budwithey History, Family Crest & Coats of Arms

 The surname Budwithey was first found in Essex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Budwithey family
+Early History of the Budwithey family

 This web page shows only a small excerpt of our Budwithey research.
 Another 58 words (4 lines of text) covering the years 1699 and 1745 are included under the topic Early Budwithey History in all our PDF Extended History products and printed products wherever possible.